ALEZ-DEV/Nyaa-rsearch/README.md

 ## Contribute

-Any improvement or issue is welcome for help this library to improve on it stability
+Any improvement or issue is welcome for help this library to improve on it's stability